-Our collateralized borrowings in securitization trusts are carried at fair value as a result of a fair value option election, with changes in fair value recorded in earnings.
+Our collateralized borrowings in securitization trusts are carried at fair value as a result of a fair value option election, with changes in fair value recorded in GAAP net (loss) income.
 Fair value is generally determined based on prices obtained from third-party pricing providers, broker quotes received and other applicable market data.